henryhuypham/coderschool-henrys/README.md

 The following **known issues**:

 * I used some fonts of Google.
 It works on my local machine, but the fonts are not downloaded when deployed to Heroku.
-* I encounter an issue, which prevent me to run `rails console`.
-It cost me a lot of time to fix it.
-I finally found a way to fix it as described here: https://github.com/guard/guard/wiki/Add-Readline-support-to-Ruby-on-Mac-OS-X. This seems to be an issue with mac os Sierra.
-* Because of the above issue (cant run `rails console`), I didn't have enough time to complete the optional requirements, and the UI of some pages were not tuned up nicely.

 ## Video Walkthrough